 As alluded to above, virtually all commercial lenders require a formal appraisal of a multi-family, commercial or industrial building as part of their due diligence.
 Please note that, unless there has been a major change with the building, the age of an acceptable appraisal is usually 6 months, with sometimes a year old appraisal being acceptable.
 If your appraisal is unacceptable to the lender, either because it is dated and/or was not prepared by an appraiser acceptable to the lender, an updated or an entirely new appraisal may be required.
 To avoid duplication and extra costs, please get a list of approved appraisers from your lender immediately after your conditional offer to purchase has been accepted or you have decided to re-finance an existing commercial or industrial building.

-Copyright © 2020 DLc - Modern Mortgage Group Corporation - All Rights Reserved.
+Copyright © 2020 DLc - BlueTree Mortgages - West

-R. Mike Mullin, CPA, CGA - Licensed Commercial Mortgage Broker, throughout B.C.
-Commercial Mortgages, Investment Mortgages, ICI Mortgages, Re-financing Mortgages, CMHC apartment building mortgage insurance Multi-Family Mortgages, CMHC Multi-Family Mortgage Correspondent for Purchases, Re-financing & Construction Mortgages Based on Vancouver Island, serving All of BC.
+R. Mike Mullin, CPA, CGA - Licensed Commercial Mortgage Broker, throughout B.C., specializing in Commercial Mortgages, Investment Mortgages, ICI Mortgages, Re-financing Mortgages, CMHC apartment building mortgage insurance, Multi-Family Mortgages, CMHC Multi-Family Mortgage Correspondent for Purchases, Re-financing & Construction Mortgages Based on Vancouver Island, serving All of BC.

 Vancouver, Victoria, Nanaimo, Comox Valley, Courtenay.
 Comox, Port Alberni, Campbell River, Port McNeill, Port Hardy